umbrellio/table_sync/docs/publishing.md

 end
 ```

-- `TableSync.batch_publishing_job_class_callable` is a callable which should resolve to a ActiveJob
-subclass that calls TableSync batch publisher back to actually publish changes (required for batch publisher)
+- `TableSync.batch_publishing_job_class_callable` is a callable which should resolve to a ActiveJob subclass that calls TableSync batch publisher back to actually publish changes (required for batch publisher)

-- `TableSync.routing_key_callable` is a callable which resolves which routing key to use when
-publishing changes.
-It receives object class and attributes (required)
+- `TableSync.routing_key_callable` is a callable which resolves which routing key to use when publishing changes.
+It receives object class and published attributes (required)

 Example: